- April 23, 2020

 Wednesday to Friday May 6-8: Segovia is the city where St Teresa of Avila, and St John of the Cross spent much of their time.
 He is buried in the monastery of the Discalced Carmelites, a spiritual highlight.
 We will also visit Avila, where St Teresa spent 20 years in the convent of the Incarnation, a spiritual power point where she and St John conversed and went in to Samadhi.
 He was the spiritual father of the convent for many years.
 She founded her first Reformed convent in Avila, which will be visited, and thereafter she founded 17 others.

-Saturday to Sunday May 9-10: We bus to Madrid in time to take flights to the USA which depart AFTER 1pm on Saturday, May 9!
-You will be booking your own international flights, so be sure to keep this time in mind: AFTER 1pm on Saturday, May 9 OR anytime on Sunday, May 10.
+Saturday May 9: We bus to Madrid in time to take flights to the USA which depart AFTER 1pm on Saturday, May 9!
+You will be booking your own international flights, so be sure to keep this time in mind: AFTER 1pm on Saturday, May 9.

 Details for Pilgrimage to Italy and Spain

 Accommodations, Meals, Transportation:

 All hotels, restaurants, and menus have been personally inspected by our Ananda Assisi pilgrimage coordinators.